 By default, the SJ-210 measures Ra (the average roughness), Rq (the RMS roughness) and Rz (the maximum deviation averaged over the N measurements).
 Ra is the standard for mechanical surfaces and Rq is the standard for optical surfaces.
 Rz is useful for determining if the Ra or Rq value is being skewed by a single large deviation; it will always be larger than Ra or Rq, but should not be more than about 5X larger.

-When you are finished measurint roughness, you need to turn off the SJ-210 and retract the probe for safe-keeping.
+When you are finished measurement roughness, you need to turn off the SJ-210 and retract the probe for safe-keeping.
 Yes, the order seems backwards, but it’s the only way to do it.
-To turn the instrument off, retract the cover and hold down the Esc/Guide button.
-(Yes that too is wierd.)
+To turn the instrument off, retract the cover and hold down the Esc/Guide button (yes that too is weird).
 Once the display is off hold down the Power/Data and Start/Stop buttons (at the same time).
-The screen will turn back on and display the word “Escaping.”, and the probe will be retracted back most of the way into the detector unit for safety.
+The screen will turn back on and display the word “escaping”, and the probe will be retracted back most of the way into the detector unit for safety.
 When you reinstall the detector into the display unit, the probe is reasonably well protected.